RobolinkInc/doc-v3/docs/CoDroneEDU/Blockly/page3.md

 #### Description

 Returns sorted list based on numerical/alphaetical order and ascending/descending order.
-This could be attached to a "print" block or a "set variable" block.
+This could be attached to a "print" block or a "set variable" block.<br/><br/>
+**NOTE:** alphabetical ordering, in programming, is done using the strings' letters' <a href="https://www.geeksforgeeks.org/ascii-table/" target="_blank">ASCII codes</a>.
+The uppercase alphabet (A-Z) has ASCII values between 65 and 90, and the lowercase alphabet (a-z) has ASCII values between 97 and 122.
+This means lowercase alphabet has higher ASCII values than the uppercase alphabet.

 #### Parameters